 Historical origin: Liukeng Chenrou has a long history and is a typical representative of traditional Luling cuisine.
 The cooked meat has a unique taste, the meat is delicate and white, and it is mouth-watering.
 Legend has it that it was named after the concubine Chen of the Song Dynasty.
 Speaking of Liukeng Chenrou, there is also a little story in it.
 According to legend, in the Southern Song Dynasty, Concubine Chen had a whim and proposed to eat pork with "no sperm, no fat, no bones, and no skin".
 The emperor has widely levied edicts, but no one has done it for a long time.
 A chef surnamed Dong in Liukeng finally made this dish after nine days and nine nights of hard thinking and trial and error.
-Concubine Chen praised her after eating it, so the chef Dong was named ""
+Concubine Chen praised it very much after eating it, so this chef Dong was named "Royal Chef".
+Dishes like no other.

 According to historical records, Liukeng Chenrou is made from the most common pork in daily life, and the production process is complicated and time-consuming.